 And by flying economy, your share of carbon footprint among passengers will be smaller compared to flying business class.

-2. choose airlines with better sustainability initiatives
+2. Choose airlines with sustainability initiatives

 Similar to how we as individuals strive to reduce our carbon footprint, companies do the same through their sustainability initiatives.